ifvictr/nitrous/README.md

 Options:
   -V, --version              output the version number -a, --accuracy <accuracy>  Average accuracy of racer.
 Should be a float value between 0 (0%) and 1 (100%).
-  -f, --file <name>          File containing user credentials -i, --iterations <count>   The amount of races to complete before stopping.
-If omitted, the racer will never stop -n, --maxNitros <count>    Maximum amount of nitros to use per race -p, --password <password>  Password of target user account -s, --targetPlace <place>  Target place (i.e. first place) of the racer (cannot be guaranteed)
+  -c, --count <count>        The amount of races to complete before stopping.
+If omitted, the racer will never stop -f, --file <name>          File containing user credentials -n, --maxNitros <count>    Maximum amount of nitros to use per race -p, --password <password>  Password of target user account -s, --targetPlace <place>  Target place (i.e. first place) of the racer (cannot be guaranteed)